The 5 best ways to protect your heart

 • Vascular dementia

-The best way of maintaining a healthy BMI is through diet and exercise.
+The best way to maintain a healthy BMI is through diet and exercise.
 If you need to lose weight, the best way is through a calorie deficit (burning more calories than you consume).

 Managing your weight can be difficult but there is plenty of support.
 Your GP can advise you about losing weight safely, but there are also other useful services, such as local weight loss groups and resources – the British Heart Foundation have a whole hub of information.